danschaffer/homepage/_posts/2020-07-11-yellow-cake.md

 ---
 title:  Yellow Cake
 date:   2020-07-11 18:00:00 -0400
-tags: [Recipes,Desserts]
+tags: [recipes,desserts]
 layout: post
 image: /images/yellowcake1.jpg
 ---
 I like the really quick and easy cake recipe.
-You can just toss the ingredients in a cuisinart, blender, or mixer and the must put in a baking dish and bake.
+You can just toss the ingredients in a cuisinart, blender, or mixer.
+Then just put in a baking dish and bake.
 It takes longer to preheat the oven than to prepare the batter.
 The recipe fits well in a small cake pan we have 6 inches across.
 For a regular size cake pan probably doubling works better.
 I have used regular milk, butter milk, or cream.
 They all work ok but the cream is a richer cake.
 The cake is great in summer when you have some whipped cream and fresh fruit for toppings.
 I like to add some lemon zest and juice to the batter to give a little more citrus flavor.
 The recipe is my from sister's friend website [Lisi's Luscious Desserts](https://lldesserts.com/yellow-cake/).

 ### Ingredients
 - 3/4c + 2T sugar, 6.125 ounces, I prefer less sweet 5-6 ounces